mattermost-community/mattermost-app-trello/README.md

   * [Running the local development environment](#running-the-local-development-environment)
   * [Running the local development environment with docker](#running-the-local-development-environment-with-docker)

-This application allows you to integrate Trello to your Mattermost instance, letting you know when a new card is created, as well as getting notified about card updates.
+This application allows you to integrate Trello with your Mattermost instance. letting you know when a new card is created, as well as getting notified about card updates.
 Also, allows the user to create new cards without moving from the Mattermost window.

 # Feature summary

-**Trello to Mattermost Notifications:** Link your Mattermost channels with the Trello boards you want to see, so you and your team can get notifications about the creation and position update of each card.
+**Trello to Mattermost notifications:** Link your Mattermost channels with the Trello boards you want to see, so you and your team can get notifications about the creation and position update of each card.

 **Manage card creation on Mattermost:** Create new cards from Mattermost (via modal or command), assigning the board and the list to which you want to add the card.